Columbia Community Service Grantees

 is an independent school founded in 2004 to create an opportunity for bright, motivated children to have educational experiences that match the standards of the city's best preparatory schools.

-is a youth service organization that uses lacrosse to empower at-risk youth from Harlem and the Bronx.
-HLL’s mission is to provide a safe, structured environment for children to compete, learn, and develop into leaders in their communities.
+is a youth service organization that uses lacrosse to empower at-risk youth from Harlem and the Bronx by providing a safe, structured environment to compete, learn, and develop into leaders in their communities.

 is the performing arts center that bridges Harlem's cultural legacy to contemporary artists of color, and dares to provide the artistic freedom that gives birth to new ideas.